-The prerequisites and entry requirements differ greatly between universities.
-You will need to pass your high-school or equivalent qualifications, but exact requirements are often programme-specific.
-You can find out more details about these prerequisites in our Study in Hong Kong: Preparing to apply guide.
+Once you have your shortlist, you’ll need to make sure that you are eligible for a place.
+The entry requirements differ greatly between universities.
+You will need to pass your highschool (or equivalent) qualifications, but exact requirements are often subject-specific.
+You can find out more details about these requirements in our Study in Hong Kong: Preparing to apply guide.

-The timeline for your application will depend on the university and faculty you’re applying for.
-However, generally speaking, the application window opens in September the year before your programme starts.
-You will have to apply directly to the university via their website; local students apply through a system called JUPAS.
+The exact dates will differ from university to university, but generally the application window opens in November the year before your programme starts.
+You will have to apply directly to the university via their website; local students apply through a centralised system called JUPAS.

 Applications are usually processed on a first-come-first-served basis.
 However, times vary between institutions.
 During the processing time, you can often make amendments to your personal details but nothing more.